eobrain/immut/README.md

         Immutable structure-sharing types

+        Immutable structure-sharing types

     TYPES

     type Item interface{}
-        An item in the list
+        An item in the seq

-    type List interface {
+    type Seq interface {
         //O(n) return number of elements
         Length() int
-        //O(n) whether item is in list
+        //O(n) or O(log(n)) whether item is in seq Contains(Item) bool
-        Contains(Item) bool
-        //O(1) return first item, or an error if list is empty First() (Item, error)
+        //O(1) or O(log(n)) return first item, or an error if seq is empty First() (Item, error)
-        //O(1) return a new list with the item prepended AddFirst(Item) List
+        //O(1) or O(???) return new list with all except the first item
+        //or an error if seq is empty
+        Rest() (Seq, error)
-        //O(1) is this the empty list
+        //O(1) is this the empty seq
         IsEmpty() bool
-        //Apply the function to each item in the list Each(f func(Item))
+        //O(n) Apply the function to each item in the seq Each(f func(Item))
-        //Return a concatentaion of the string representations of the items separated by sep Join(sep string) string
+        //O(???)
+Return a concatentaion of the string representations of the items separated by sep Join(sep string) string
-        //O(n) return a new list with the item added on to the end Add(Item) List
+        //O(n) or O(???) return a new seq with the item added on to the end Add(Item) Seq
-        //return a new list that is a concatenation of this list with the given one AddAll(List) List
+        //return a new seq that is a concatenation of this seq with the given one AddAll(Seq) Seq

-        //return a new list that is the reverse of this one Reverse() List
+        //whether function is true for all items, or if there are no items Forall(func(Item) bool) bool

-        //return a new list where each item is the result of running the function on the corresponding item of this list Map(func(Item) Item) List
+        //return a new seq where each item is the result of running the function on the corresponding item of this seq Map(func(Item) Item) Seq
-        //return a new list with a subset of the items for which the function is true Filter(func(Item) bool) List
+        //return a new seq with a subset of the items for which the function is true Filter(func(Item) bool) Seq
+        // contains filtered or unexported methods
     }
-        An immutable singly-list list with structure sharing
+        An immutable sequence of Items Where multiple O(...) given, first is for list, second is for tree set

-    func NewList(item ...Item) (result List)
+    func List(item ...Item) Seq
         Create a new list containing the arguments

+    func Set(item ...Item) Seq
+        Create a new set containing the arguments